 Alberta Health covers basic annual eye exams for kids 18 years and younger.
 We also recommend a digital retinal image on all children to document and monitor for any health conditions or diseases.
 As the saying goes, a picture is worth a thousand words!
 The digital retinal image is not covered by Alberta Health.

 If it has been more than a year since the last eye exam for your child, we invite you to request an appointment to schedule an eye exam at a time convenient for you.

-This eye exam is painless and non-invasive; your child has nothing to fear and will not feel any pain.
-Most of the time kids are fascinated by the high-tech equipment we use when performing the exam!
+The eye exam is painless and non-invasive; your child has nothing to fear.
+Most of the time kids are fascinated by all the equipment we use when performing the exam!

 The Canadian Association of Optometrists (CAO) recommends that your child receive their first eye exam between the ages of 6 and 9 months.

 Preschool children ages 2 to 5 should have at least one eye exam prior to starting kindergarten.
 This will ensure that they have everything they need to enjoy a new environment full of fun and learning.

 The Canadian Association of Optometrists (CAO) recommends eye exams annually for children age 18 or younger.
 As kids mature their bodies – eyes included – change rapidly.
 Annual eye exams will ensure that any changes to their vision are addressed before they cause problems academically or socially.

 Alberta health provides financial coverage for basic annual eye exams for kids age 18 and younger.
 We also recommend a digital retinal image on all children to document and monitor for any health conditions or diseases.
 As the saying goes, a picture is worth a thousand words!
 The digital retinal image is not covered by Alberta Health.

 An eye exam is fast – lasting an average of 30min – and completely painless.
 We really enjoy seeing kids and try to make everything we do into a fun game.